 top of page

-These assessments are not focused on labels or deficits.
-Instead, they are about understanding, affirming identity, and supporting meaningful participation in home, school, work, and community life.
+Assessments are focused on understanding, affirming identity, and supporting meaningful participation in home, school, work, and community life.

 Why Seek an Autism Assessment?